 Mike has been a member of the Ohana family since 2012.
 He currently teaches the Elements and Foundations science classes.
 He has also provided counseling services and taught a variety of courses including Surfing and STEM.
 Mike is a Licensed Mental Health Counselor and has been in private practice with the Destin Counseling Center for 15 years.
 He graduated from the University of Florida where he earned three degrees regarding Psychology and Education.
 Mike brings a wide range of psychology and other professional experience to our students.
 His broad work experience includes, university teaching, neuroscience bench research, school counseling, environmental education, as well as geology and marine biology research.
 Mike has worked in several science laboratories studying basic brain function, anthropology, and archeology.
 He currently participates in local whale shark research and also oil pollution monitoring and remediation efforts along the Gulf Coast.
 In this capacity, Mike serves on several boards and committees including the Healthy Gulf Healthy Communities, St. Andrew State Park Citizens Advisory, and Surfrider Foundation.
 Mike is an advocate for the “Citizen Science” movement and encourages Ohana students to participate in actual scientific research rather than just read about it!

 Christie Stilwell, a native of Michigan, obtained both her Bachelor of Arts and Master of Arts in Teaching and Curriculum from Michigan State University.
 Post-graduation, a MSU volunteer program put her in touch with a group of New Orleans students affected by Hurricane Katrina, and she quickly became invested in the revitalization and rebuilding efforts in Southeast Louisiana.
 Christie was inspired to move to St. Bernard Parish, a small community adjacent to New Orleans, and what began as a volunteer opportunity turned into 4 years of teaching high school English.
 New opportunities brought her to the Panhandle, and she spent 5 years teaching high school English in a high-performing charter school in Bay County.
 Since the fall of 2015, she has called Ohana home, where she teaches high school Humanities and senior-level English.
-Outside of the classroom, Christie stays busy as the mother of 2 awesome children under 2 years old- Xavier and Delilah.
+Outside of the classroom, Christie stays busy as the mother of 2 fantastic toddlers- Xavier and Delilah.
 She also has a passion for yoga and all other things related to health and wellness.

-Brian PetersonH.O.P.E & Student Life
+Brian PetersonTeacher - H.O.P.E. and Student Life

 Brian has a degree in Kinesiology and Sports Management, with minors in recreation and business from Troy University.
 While at Troy, Brian played offensive line for the Troy Trojans football team for four years.
 Since graduating college, Brian has owned and ran his own business, Gulf Coast Beach Service.
 During this time he has taken every opportunity possible to travel around the world visiting China, Europe, Ireland and Costa Rica.
 Brian is also an avid outdoorsman who enjoys surfing, fishing, camping and mountain biking.